lb-/bakerydemo/wagtail-wagtail-legacy-hallo-editor/README.md

 Please be aware of the `known hallo.js issues <https://github.com/wagtail/wagtail/issues?q=is%3Aissue+is%3Aclosed+hallo+label%3A%22component%3ARich+text%22+label%3Atype%3ABug+label%3A%22status%3AWont+Fix%22>`_ should you want to keep using it.

+## Installing the Hallo Editor

+* Important: Requires jQuery and jQueryUI - which are not included and may not always be included with Wagtail.

 ## Extending the Hallo Editor